mccurdyc/www/content/books/finite-and-infinite-games.md

 another person in another time and place.

-I think if you think more generally about how societies describe "geniuses", they are the individuals who redefined the boundaries of which society lives. _Anyone_ can be genius to their own thoughts.
+I think if you think more generally about how societies describe "geniuses", they are the individuals who redefined the boundaries of which society lives.
+However, we define them as geniuses often _after_ we have seen what their original thought is capable of.
+At the time, we may have labeled them as "crazy".

+_Anyone_ can be genius to their own thoughts.
 I do believe that often people spend a majority of their time repeating thoughts, values, opinions of those before and around them.
-I've experienced on numerous occasions where I will talk with someone and there is a majority group of "like-minded" --- like-mindedness is a choice --- individuals who ultimately influence the thoughts of the entire group.
-This is why who one surrounds oneself with is extremely important.
-It's best if one can surround oneself with individuals who recognize the influence of groups and encourage each other to challenge one another, rather than unanimously agree.

 This is something that I am just beginning to wrap my head around as this is the third or forth time that the notion of "genius" has been described.
 I first